2024 UFL season: Coaches

 Eight of the 16 head coaches from both leagues' 2023 season returned, some with different teams, with all coaches being announced on January 1, 2024.
-All eight coaches led a team in one of the two leagues during the 2023 season and five are returning to the same squads as 2023.
+All eight coaches led a team in one of the two leagues during the 2023 season and five were returning to the same squads as 2023.
 Former XFL coaches Reggie Barlow, Anthony Becht, and Bob Stoops agreed to a future pay cut to remain in the new league, while Hines Ward refused.

 Rod Woodson had resigned his position with the Vegas Vipers before the team was contracted.
 The remaining five coaches—the Generals' Mike Riley, the Stars' Bart Andrus, the Maulers' Ray Horton, the Guardians' Terrell Buckley, and the Sea Dragons' Jim Haslett—saw their positions eliminated with the merger.
 Anthony Blevins, who had been named Woodson's successor. would join the Stallions staff as an assistant near the end of the 2024 season.